Rufasa85/apple-a-day-pos-back/README.md

 npm run seed
 ```

+This script adds a collection of random data to your database.

 > **Warning**
-> Running this script will reset your database, deleting any existing data.
+> This script deletes all existing data.

 <br>